A Mixed-Membership Model for Social Network Clustering: Introduction

-In this note, we develop a simple but effective method to accurately cluster the entities in a social network into mutually exclusive communities.
-More precisely, we propose a model inspired and elevated from the {\em stochastic blockmodel} (SBM) in~\cite{Nowicki}.
-We adopt a flexible function to measure similarities between actors in a network.
+In this paper, we propose a simple but effective method for accurately clustering the entities in a social network into mutually exclusive communities.
+The proposed model was inspired and elevated from the classical stochastic blockmodel~\citep[SBM,][]{Nowicki}.
+Recently, there were a variety of models extended from SBM in the literature.
+For instance, \citet{Sengupta2018ablock} introduced an SBM adjusted by node popularity, \citet{Huang2020mixed} established an SBM for heterogeneous networks accounting for node attribute and \citet{Noroozi2022thehierarchy} suggested a nested SBM integrating standard SBM and LSM.
+Different from the existing literature, we specifically consider a flexible function to measure the similarities between actors in a network.
 Mixed membership is allowed for each actor in our model.
-The ascendancy of our model over the classic SBM will be discussed in the sequel.
-The major contribution of this note is to give the interested readers who are new or relatively new to this area an overview of this research topic, as well as some insights into an elementary approach of utilizing statistical tools for social network clustering.
+The fit of our model is done in a Bayesian framework.
+The ascendancy of our model over the classic SBM will be detailed and discussed in the subsequent section.
+This paper not only introduces a flexible and extensible model allowing mixed memberships for network actors, but also gives the interested researchers, especially those relatively new to the field, insights into a standard approach of conducting statistical inference for social network clustering problems.

-The rest of this note is organized as follows: We review some representative model-based methods for social network clustering, with a specific concentration on the SBM, in Section~\ref{Sec:review}.
+The rest of this paper is organized as follows: We review some representative model-based methods for social network clustering, with an additional concentration on the SBM, in Section~\ref{Sec:review}.
 We propose a mixed membership model based on a simple similarity function in Section~\ref{Sec:distance}.
 Theoretical parameter estimation and an associated MCMC algorithm are presented in Section~\ref{Sec:estimate}.
-Two empirical social network examples, the {\em Zachary karate club data} and the {\em bottlenose dolphin network data}, are used to evaluate the performance of our model, shown respectively in Sections~\ref{Sec:zachary} and~\ref{Sec:dolphin}.
-We then conduct some extensive simulation study in Section~\ref{Sec:simulation}.
+Two empirical social network examples, the Zachary karate club data and the bottlenose dolphin network data, are used to evaluate the performance of our model, shown respectively in Sections~\ref{Sec:zachary} and~\ref{Sec:dolphin}.
+We then conduct some simulation study on synthetic data in Section~\ref{Sec:simulation}.
 In the end, we give some concluding remarks and propose some future work in Section~\ref{Sec:concluding}.